-Note: If you have a hearing aid compatible phone, but your Automatic Telephone Response or Automatic Telecoil does not switch to the telephone setting automatically, your hearing professional can provide you with a small magnet to place on your telephone receiver.
+NOTE: If you have a hearing aid compatible phone, but your Automatic Telephone Response or Automatic Telecoil does not switch to the telephone setting automatically, your hearing professional can provide you with a small magnet to place on your telephone receiver.
 This magnet will help activate your automatic telephone option.
-Your hearing system has a telephone feature that enables you to comfortably use the telephone without removing your hearing instrument.